Jkozmo10/ArtificialCSCStudent/README.md

 ### Download LLM weights and NLTK data

 This will create a folder in your home directory (`~/nltk_data`).
-If you prefer, you can safely delete this folder after you are done with this project.
+If you prefer, you can safely delete the folder after you are done with this project.

 ```sh
 python3 -c "from llm import alpaca; alpaca.download()"